Paul Henare: New Zealand NBL

 Henare made his coaching debut in 2011 as head coach of the Hawke's Bay Hawks.
 After two seasons with the Hawks, he served as head coach of the Southland Sharks in 2013, 2014 and 2015, winning championships in 2013 and 2015.
 In 2019, he returned to the New Zealand NBL for the first time since 2015, coaching the Wellington Saints to the championship.

 Australian NBL

 Between 2013 and 2016, Henare served as an assistant coach with the New Zealand Breakers.
 He was promoted to head coach for the 2016–17 season, but after two seasons, he stepped down from the role.

 For the 2018–19 NBL season, Henare served as an assistant coach with Melbourne United.
 He departed United in October 2019 to take up a head coaching opportunity in Japan.

 National team

 Between 2012 and 2015, Henare served as an assistant coach with the New Zealand Tall Blacks.
 Between 2015 and 2019, he served as head coach of the Tall Blacks.

 Japan

 In October 2019, Henare signed a three-year deal as head coach of Japanese second division club, Kagawa Five Arrows.

+In July 2021, Henare was appointed head coach of Shimane Susanoo Magic.